raas-dev/configent/README.md

 Things are installed primarily per-user, but to install system-wide requirements (such as `git`), `sudo` password may be asked in the beginning.

-The respective git tag from this repository is cloned as `$HOME/configent`, or main branch is pulled on top of the git working copy if it already exists.
+The respective git tag from this repository is cloned in `~/configent`, or main branch is pulled on top of the git working copy if it already exists.

 ### Server (default)